a91quaini/PEF_Resampling/README.md

 # PEF_Resampling
-UNISG PhD course "Resampling methods and forecasting" final presentation.
+paper presentation for UNISG PhD course "Resampling methods and forecasting".

+R markdown presentation of the paper:
+Chatterjee, A. & Lahiri, S. N. (2011)
+"Bootstrapping lasso estimators"
+**Journal of the American Statistical Association**